ywkawai/FE-Project/INSTALL.md

  `% export OPTION_NAME=T`
 Switch options will be activated only when the value is "T"

+  - SCALE_ENABLE_OPENMP   : Enable a thread parallelization with OpenMP
   - SCALE_IGNORE_SRCDEP   : Ignore source dependency at the compilation